termux-ndk-lab/MANFT/README.md

 ## Overview

-MANFT is a lightweight alternative to the [fyne-termux](https://github.com/MatejMagat305/fyne-termux) project, designed specifically for the Fyne Go library in Termux.
+MANFT is a lightweight option for the [fyne-termux](https://github.com/MatejMagat305/fyne-termux) project, designed specifically for the Fyne Go library in Termux.
 This project is derived from [termux-ndk](https://github.com/lzhiyong/termux-ndk) and utilizes version r23c of the Android NDK.
 The primary goal of MANFT is to provide a minimalistic setup by including only the necessary compiler, headers, and libraries required to compile a Fyne package for multiplatform Android.

 ## Features